brimdata/zed/docs/lake/design.md

 #### Data Segmentation

-In an `add` operation, a commit is broken out into data units called _segments_ where a target segment size is configured into the pool, typically 100-500MB.
-The records of each segment are sorted by its pool key.
+In an `add` operation, a commit is broken out into units called _data objects_ where a target objet size is configured into the pool, typically 100-500MB.
+The records within each object are sorted by the pool key(s).
-A segment of data is presumed to fit into the memory of an intake worker node so that such a sort can be trivially accomplished.
+A data object is presumed by the implementation to fit into the memory of an intake worker node so that such a sort can be trivially accomplished.

 Data added to a pool can arrive in any order with respect to the pool key.
-While each segment is sorted before it is written, the collection of segments is generally not sorted in its initial commit.
+While each object is sorted before it is written, the collection of objects is generally not sorted.

 ### Merge

 To support _sorted scans_,
-data from overlapping segments is read in parallel and merged in sorted order.
+data from overlapping objects is read in parallel and merged in sorted order.

-However, if many overlapping segments arise, merging the scan in this fashion on every read can be inefficient.
+However, if many overlapping data objects arise, merging the scan in this fashion on every read can be inefficient.
 This can arise when
 many random data `load` operations involving perhaps "late" data (i.e., the pool key is `ts` and records with old `ts` values regularly show up and need to be inserted into the past).
-The data layout can become fragmented and less efficient to scan, requiring a scan to merge data from a potentially large number of different segments.
+The data layout can become fragmented and less efficient to scan, requiring a scan to merge data from a potentially large number of different objects.

 To solve this problem, the Zed lake design follows the [LSM](https://en.wikipedia.org/wiki/Log-structured_merge-tree) design pattern.
-Since records in each segment are stored in sorted order, a total order over a collection of segments (e.g., the collection coming from a specific set of commits) can be produced by executing a sorted scan and rewriting the results back to the pool in a new commit.
-In addition, the segments comprising the total order do not overlap.
+Since records in each data object are stored in sorted order, a total order over a collection of objects (e.g., the collection coming from a specific set of commits) can be produced by executing a sorted scan and rewriting the results back to the pool in a new commit.
+In addition, the objects comprising the total order do not overlap.
 This is just the basic LSM algorithm at work.

 Continuing the `git` metaphor, the `merge` command (implementation tracked via [zed/2537](https://github.com/brimdata/zed/issues/2537))